This article is for BrightWork 365 Release 2024-2 and newer.

 See Portfolios for details.

-Step 7: Within each portfolio select an Owning Business Unit
+Step 7: Select an Owning Business Unit within each Portfolio

 - Only users with the BrightWork PMO Manager or System Administrator security role can configure a Portfolio's Owning Business Unit.